 Imagining your child growing up without you is one of the least fun tasks of parenthood.
 But you know what’s worse?
-A judge swooping in to decide who should raise your child, in the absence of your own written instructions.
+A judge swooping in to decide who should raise your child.

-Then comes the fun part (“fun” may or may not be sarcastic, depending on your situation): asking the person you’ve chosen.
-And, in some cases, telling the people you didn’t choose.
+After you decide, then comes the fun part (“fun” may or may not be sarcastic).
+It's time to ask the person you’ve chosen.
+And, in some cases, you might need to tell the people you didn’t choose.

 Make sure the person you designate as legal guardian is up for the job.
 “If you’re worried about putting a big guilt trip on them, you can start the conversation by giving them total permission to say no,” says Brad Klontz, associate professor of Practice Heider College of Business at Creighton University.